 The electric company said it could be up to 17 weeks (that puts us in the middle of November, folks!) before we get hooked up.
 (Close enough!
-It was in October 28 before they let us have electricity!)
+It was on October 29, 2019 before they let us have electricity!)
 As a city girl, I never dreamed that it could take so long to get water and electricity turned on in the country on our small farm.
 My birthday is November 17.
 Maybe if I am a good girl and I wish long enough and hard enough, I will get electricity so I can bake myself a cake.

 We arrived early in the morning, waiting to meet with the above mentioned contractors.
 While we sat there, one of our neighbors drove over and introduced herself.
 We really don't have many neighbors right there since the lots on either side of us are empty.